celeritas-project/celeritas/doc/main/api/corecel.rst

    on both the state and parameters.
 For example, momentum depends on both the mass of a particle (constant, set by the model) and the speed (variable, depends on particle track state).

+Users and other parts of the code can add their own shared and stream-local (i.e., thread-local) data to Celeritas using the ``AuxParamsInterface`` and ``AuxStateInterface`` classes, accessed through the  ``AuxParamsRegistry`` and ``AuxStateVec`` classes, respectively.

+.. doxygenclass:: celeritas::AuxParamsInterface

+.. doxygenclass:: celeritas::AuxParamsRegistry

+.. doxygenclass:: celeritas::AuxStateVec